 After graduating from Messiah, Artie continued his studies at Indiana University in Bloomington, Indiana, earning a Master's degree in Jazz Studies in 2012.
 He was also awarded the Performer's Certificate for excellence in recital performace.
 At Indiana, Artie studied saxophone with Tom Walsh and worked as an Associate Instructor with legendary jazz educator David Baker.
 He appeared on recordings with the IU Latin Jazz Ensemble, directed by Michalel Sprio, and as a part of a faculty Jazz Ensemble.

 Artie moved to Chicago in 2012, where he quickly established himself as an important part of the creative music scene.
-He has appeared at the Hyde Park Jazz Festival and as a part of the Next Gen Jazz Series, and has played as a leader and sideman at The Green Mill, Andy's Jazz Club, Constellation, and many other Chicago venues.
-Recent highlights include a weeklong tour and album release with Living Bridge, and a series of performances and workshops with Steve Coleman's Five Elements.
-Artie is also featured on the newest CD from drummer Gustavo Cortinas, and will be releasing a Black Diamond record in summer 2017!
-Check the events page for more information, and sounds for recent recordings.
+He has appeared at the Chicago Jazz Festival, Hyde Park Jazz Festival and as a part of the Next Gen Jazz Series, and has played as a leader and sideman at The Green Mill, Andy's Jazz Club, Constellation, the Jazz Showcase and many other Chicago venues.
+Recent highlights include tours in Pennsylvania and Florida with Black Diamond, and a weekend at the Green Mill in Chicago with Matt Ulery's Loom Large.
+Check the events page for upcoming shows.

 In addition to his passion for performance, Artie is fascinated by the learning and teaching process.
 He maintains a busy schedule of private saxophone instruction, and also joined the faculty of Wheaton College as an adjunct professor in Spring 2014.
 His goal as a teacher is to inspire his students to find joy through learning for themselves.
 Visit his blog and inspiration pages for more information.